cltempleton1127/ELK-Stack-Project/README.md

 We have installed the two Beats on these machines.
 These Beats allow us to collect the following information from each machine:

-- **Filebeat**: can handle audit logs, deprecation logs, gc logs, server logs, and slow logs.
+- **Filebeat**: can handle audit logs, deprecation logs, garbage collection (gc) logs, server logs, and slow logs.

 - **Metricbeat**: collects machine metrics.
 For example, Metricbeat can be used to monitor and analyze system CPU, memory and load.